-Graziano, Valeria and Trogal, Kim (2016) The politics of collective repair.
-Examining object-relations in a postwork society.
+Graziano, Valeria and Trogal, Kim (2017) The politics of collective repair: examining object-relations in a postwork society.
 Cultural Studies .
-ISSN 0950-2386 (Accepted/In press)
+ISSN 0950-2386 (Published online first)

 Graziano, Valeria (2016) Dares as ethical operations.
 In: From representation to conspiracy (working title).
 Juan Dominguez.
 (Accepted/In press)

 Graziano, Valeria and Friedli, Lynne and Pester, Holly (2016) Speculations for a radical, feminist strike: workshop and experiment.
 In: Rest and Its Discontents: Speculations for a Mass Strike, 24 Oct 2016, Hubbub Exhibition and Events Series, Mile End Art Pavilion, London, UK.

 Graziano, Valeria and Meierhans, Christophe (2016) Art and Diplomacy conversations at FIAC!
 2016.
 Staging negotiations panel, Valeria Graziano and Christophe Meierhans.
 In: Art and Diplomacy conversations at FIAC!
 2016: Staging negotiations panel, 23 Oct 2016, FIAC!
 2016, Paris, France.

 Graziano, Valeria and Trogal, Kim (2016) Repair matters.
 Ephemera : Theory and Politics in Organization .
 ISSN 1473-2866